dorstern3/LoginUser-App/README.md

 - Recover password with email.
 - Login with Facebook.
 - Login with Google.
-- Displaying the username after Login (on the home page).
+- Displaying the username after login (on the home page).

 ## Platforms:
 - [X] Android